 And again, the considerable advantage of LinkedIn Ads is that you can get your message out to a much wider audience, way beyond those that are just your first-degree connections.

 So far, we have content that you can share on your feed.
 And we have the LinkedIn Ads program.

 The third significant facet, the third big pillar that I want you to be thinking about for your LinkedIn strategy, is LinkedIn Sales Navigator.

-So if you're serious about growing your B2B technology company, think about content that you can promote in your feed and potentially on your company page as well.
+So if you're serious about growing your B2B technology company, think about the content you can promote in your feed and potentially on your company page.

-Third, think about the LinkedIn Sales Navigator that allows you and your sales team to kick their prospecting into overdrive.
+Third, think about the LinkedIn Sales Navigator that lets you and your sales team kick their prospecting into overdrive.

 Are you trying to grow your IT business?
 How are you using LinkedIn?
 Let me know in the comments below.